 - Crumb coat the sides by spreading a layer of icing on, then scraping most of it off.
 Carefully spread more icing over the crumb coat, smoothing with an angled spatula.

-- Serve the cake in slices, and store leftovers in an airtight cake carrier for up to 3 days at room temperature.
+- Serve the cake in slices, and store leftovers in an airtight container for up to 3 days at room temperature.

-- Be careful not to overbake the cake, or it will be dry.
+- Be careful not to overbake, or it will be dry.
 Mine was perfectly done at 15 minutes, but your oven will probably bake a little differently.
 Always test a couple minutes before the timer beeps if you’re unsure.

 - Category: Cake